Physics-Informed Teleconnection-Aware Transformer for Global Subseasonal-to-Seasonal Forecasting: Conclusion

 \section{Conclusion}

 We presented \textbf{TelePiT}, a novel deep learning architecture for global S2S forecasting that integrates physical principles with data-driven learning.
 By combining Spherical Harmonic Embedding, Multi-Scale Physics-Informed ODE, and Teleconnection-Aware Transformer, we explicitly model the fundamental processes governing S2S predictability.
 Our evaluation shows that \textbf{TelePiT} consistently outperforms both state-of-the-art data-driven models and operational numerical systems across all meteorological variables and forecast horizons.
 The most significant improvements occur in near-surface variables, particularly 2-meter temperature, with over 57\% RMSE reduction compared to previous models.
 Ablation studies confirm each component's meaningful contribution, with their combined effect becoming more pronounced at extended forecasting ranges.
 This advances climate resilience applications in agriculture, energy, and disaster preparedness.
-Future work may incorporate additional Earth system components, further bridging the gap between weather and climate prediction.
+Future research directions include incorporating additional Earth system components and specialized datasets such as the Arctic System Reanalysis (ASR) to enhance regional performance, ultimately bridging the gap between weather and climate prediction scales.